Chinese University of Hong Kong: 1963–present

 The federal structure of the university would thus be replaced by something closer to that of a unitary university.
 This was controversial among the colleges.
 The Board of Governors of New Asia College flatly rejected the recommendations of the report, alleging that it would destroy the collegiate system, turning the colleges into "empty shells".
 Dr. Denny Huang, a longtime member of the Board of Governors of Chung Chi College, criticised the effort to centralise powers and stated that the college governorship would be reduced to "nothing more than managers of an estate".
 The Fulton Report recommendations were packaged into the Chinese University of Hong Kong Bill 1976.
 In defence of the bill the acting Secretary for Social Services, M.C.
 Morgan, said that "a situation with each college developing into a little university of its own was not compatible with the sensible evolution of a modern major seat of higher learning".
 The changes recommended by the report came into effect in December 1976.

 The first non-founding college, Shaw College, was named after its patron, Sir Run Run Shaw, who donated five hundred million Hong Kong dollars toward its establishment in May 1985.
-The Chinese University of Hong Kong (Declaration of Shaw College) Ordinance was passed by the Legislative Council in July 1986, and the fourth college was officially opened in March 1990 by Run Run Shaw and Governor David Wilson.
+The Chinese University of Hong Kong (Declaration of Shaw College) Ordinance was passed by the Legislative Council in July 1986, and the fourth college was officially opened in March 1990 by Sir Run Run Shaw and Governor David Wilson.

 The 1990s brought about another building boom.
-The original Chung Chi teaching and administration blocks were demolished and replaced with larger, more modern structures in several phases over the course of a decade.
+The original Chung Chi teaching and administration blocks were demolished and replaced with much larger and modern structures in several phases over the course of a decade.
 The Ho Sin-Hang engineering block opened in 1994 to house the new School of Engineering.
-In 1994, the school transitioned to a British-style three-year bachelor's degree system.
-The Hong Kong Internet Exchange, a metropolitan network backbone, was founded in 1995 and remains an internet hub for the region.
+In 1994, the school transitioned to the British-style three-year bachelor's degree system.
+The Hong Kong Internet Exchange (HKIX), a metropolitan network backbone, was founded in 1995 and remains an internet hub for the region.
+According to the Snowden Revelations in June 2013 the HKIX was targeted and hacked by the NSA.

-In the 2000s, the underwent another period of expansion, in part to accommodate increased student numbers brought about by the 334 Scheme.
-Five new colleges came into operation: Morningside College (Hong Kong) and S. H. Ho College were announced in 2006, and were followed in 2007 by C. W. Chu College, Wu Yee Sun College and Lee Woo Sing College.
+In the 2000s, the university underwent another period of expansion, in part to accommodate increased student numbers brought about by the 334 Scheme.
+Five new colleges came into operation: Morningside College and S. H. Ho College were announced in 2006, and were followed in 2007 by C. W. Chu College, Wu Yee Sun College and Lee Woo Sing College.
 These colleges are smaller in scale than the older ones, each comprising only one or two blocks rather than an entire section of campus and housing fewer students, but they nonetheless each contain the usual array of facilities like student hostels, amenities and communal dining halls.
 New teaching blocks and a student amenity centre were also opened near the railway station.